neuschaefer/reform-handbook/src/source/linux.rst

  sway

 If no errors occur, you should be presented with a message asking you to select a Command key.
 This is the key you press in order to perform most tasks in Sway.
-Many people like to use the "Super" key ("Windows key" or "Command key" on some keyboard models) as most programs do not utilize it, so it does not get in the way.
+Many people like to use the "MNT" key, as most programs do not utilize it, so it does not get in the way.

 From now on, you can start a new terminal window by using the command:

 .. code-block:: none

- Super + Return
+ MNT + Return

 Tiling
 ------

-When you press ``Super + Return`` multiple times to open several terminals, you'll notice that your currently open windows will be resized to accomidate for the new window..
+When you press ``MNT + Return`` multiple times to open several terminals, you'll notice that your currently open windows will be resized to accomidate for the new window..
 You can switch between these tabs using the shortcuts:

 .. code-block:: none

- Super + j   - Move to the left
+ MNT + j   - Move to the left
- Super + k   - Move down
+ MNT + k   - Move down
- Super + l   - Move up
+ MNT + l   - Move up
- Super + ;   - Move to the right
+ MNT + ;   - Move to the right

 These shortcuts may be familiar to you if you have used the ``vi`` text editor.